Why Pre-College in

 All of your meals are included with your program fees.
 For off-campus meals, we provide you with a food stipend.

-We arrange for you to live with other CET students in a guesthouse.
+We arrange for you to live with other CET students in a dorm or apartment.
 On-site staff live in the same building for round-the-clock support.

 We are your support network.
 From pre-departure questions to academic support to emergency management, we’ve got your back.